Chapter 4 : Reach Out in the Darkness

 “I know that,” he said, and his interruption seemed to set her off, because she threw her knitting aside, letting it land in a heap, the ball of yarn rolling across the room unheeded.
 The needles gave a half-hearted twitch and then fell unmoving to the floor.

-that!
-Pardon me for telling you something you already know
+“Oh you know that!
+He knows that!
+Pardon me for telling you something you already know-”

 Arthur just gaped at her as her voice went up an octave and a few decibels.
 People were starting to look over at them, wondering what was going on.